VictoriSecret/Generate_app/README.md

 # Generate_app
-Application with user-friendly interface for generating password and login written in CustomTkinter
+The application with user-friendly interface for generating password and login written in CustomTkinter The program in .exe format is located in the folder "dist"